kaito881221/endgame-protocol/README.md

 5. Tokenomics: An Economic System Designed for Growth 5.1.
 The Token's Core Design: The First Step Towards Scarcity 5.2.
 Token Distribution Policy: A Fair Launch and a Long-Term Vision 5.3.
-The Token's Core Value: Citizenship in the SuFi Nation
+The Token's Core Value: Citizenship in the SurFi Nation
 6. Technical Architecture: Designing a Trustworthy Decentralized System
 7. Go-to-Market Strategy: In Search of the First Survivors 7.1.
 Phase 1: Forming the Strategists' Guild | Pre-Launch 7.2.
 Phase 2: The First Survivors Campaign | Post-Launch 7.3.
-Phase 3: The SuFi Evangelist Program | Growth Stage
+Phase 3: The SurFi Evangelist Program | Growth Stage
 8. Roadmap: The Journey to Survival
 8.1.
-Genesis: Building the Foundation for SuFi
+Genesis: Building the Foundation for SurFi
 8.2.
 Ignition: Opening the Prelude to Competition
 8.3.
 Evolution: Beyond Mere Survival, Into a True Game 8.4.
 New World: Beyond Individual Play, Into an Era of Collective Survival
 9. Team & Partners: Turning the Vision into Reality
 10. Risk Factors
 11. Community: The Survivors' Network
-12. Conclusion: Why Join SuFi Now?
+12. Conclusion: Why Join SurFi Now?
 Appendix
 A. Endgame Protocol Glossary
 B. Community License & Citation Rules